Updated on April 25, 2019

 Better wages for workers

 Equally important are the workers on certified farms – around than 300,000 people in 2018.
-Certified farmers must always pay their workers the minimum wage, and on large individually certified farms they must also make progress towards the payment of a ‘living wage’ – defined as enough to afford a decent standard of living for a worker and their family, and tailored to living costs in their specific location.
+Certified farmers must always pay their workers the minimum wage, and on large individually certified farms they must also make progress towards the payment of a ‘living wage’ – defined as enough to afford a sufficient standard of living for a worker and their family, and tailored to living costs in their specific location.
 A vital first step is defining exactly how much a living wage would be.
 That’s why we’re part of the Global Living Wage Coalition, which is developing a global database of benchmarks for a living wage in different countries and sectors.

 Living and working conditions